nilanjansb/ICL_ranker_appendix/README.md

 # Example Ordering

-*Note: The referenced tables (results_iclr) would need to be converted separately from the LaTeX input files.*

 We initially adopted random ordering for in-context examples due to its simplicity and computational efficiency.
 However, prior work highlights that the ordering of both examples and test documents can critically influence model behavior, introducing instability or performance degradation in tasks like ranking and generation.
 To systematically evaluate this risk, we complement random ordering with examples ordered by first-stage ranker scores (e.g., BM25 or ColBERT relevance scores).

 This dual approach tests whether example ordering impacts model outputs analogously to test document ordering—specifically, whether ordered examples provide clearer task conditioning while random ordering acts as a regularizer.
 By comparing these configurations, we isolate the effect of document ordering on the model's ability to balance relevance and auxiliary objectives.